datadesk/python-documentcloud/sphinx/documents.rst

 .. attribute:: document_obj.small_image

     Returns the binary data for the "small" sized image of the document's first page.
 If you would like the data for some other page, pass the page number into ``document_obj.get_small_image(page)``.
+Currently, DocumentCloud only makes this available for public documents.

 .. attribute:: document_obj.small_image_url